 – Jenny

-Welcome to My Kitchen!
-Let’s Make Citrus Marinade for Chicken and More!
+Welcome to My Kitchen, Let’s Make Citrus Marinade for Chicken

 Jump to Recipe Instructions

-• Lime juice: The fresh lime juice helps to tenderize and infuse the chicken with lots of zesty flavor.
+• Fresh lime juice: The fresh lime juice helps to tenderize and infuse the chicken with lots of zesty flavor.
 I do recommend using freshly squeezed juice since there are so few ingredients.
-You can substitute with freshly squeezed lemon juice.

-• Orange juice: Fresh orange juice adds a touch of sweetness and lots of bright flavors.
+• Fresh orange juice: Fresh orange juice adds a touch of sweetness and lots of bright flavors.
 You can use tangerine or clementine juice instead.

 • Dijon mustard: I like the depth of flavor and subtle heat that Dijon mustard brings, and it helps the marinades texture, so wouldn’t recommend using another mustard.